cbrightly/content/README.md

 # content
-Text content for the [Challenger Deep](https://www.challenger-deep.com) website
+Text content for the [Kaiko](https://www.challenger-deep.com) website

 ## Wiki: How to edit